 Table of Contents

-Currently, this game is expected to be a one-score affair, according to the latest NFL betting lines.
-With that said, let’s dive deeper into the latest MNF odds, courtesy of the top sports betting sites, and make our Week 11 NFL picks for the Dallas Cowboys vs. Las Vegas Raiders.
+Currently, the Texans are a one-score road favorite, according to the latest NFL betting lines.
+With that said, let’s dive deeper into the MNF odds, courtesy of the top sports betting sites, and make our NFL picks for the Houston Texans vs. Pittsburgh Steelers.

 What Channel Is Monday Night Football On?